pitchmuc/aepp/docs/fieldGroupManager.md

 Create a descriptor attached to that class bsaed on the creatorDescriptor operation provided.\
 Arguments:
 * descriptor : REQUIRED : The operation to add a descriptor to the schema.

+### UpdateDescriptor
+Update a descriptor with the put method.
+Wrap the putDescriptor method of the Schema class.\
+Arguments:
+* descriptorId : REQUIRED : The descriptor ID to be updated
+* descriptorObj : REQUIRED : The new definition of the descriptor as a dictionary.

 ### importFieldGroupDefinition